 bring penitent to prayer, inspire seraphim to sing,

-more glory in its going than gests and tales have told.
+more glory in its going than bardic tales have told.

-The pooling of the blood from the bitter death of hind
+The blood pouring down in pools from the death of hind

-with flood and flame was mingled, and force imbued
+with flood and flame was mingled, and force was imbued

-into a flowing fire enveloping, embraced in kind
+into enveloping and flowing fire, which embraced in kind

-and death undid, as night undone by day,
+and death undid, a night undone by day,

 and, leaping into life, as long ago it played,

-it sped, a shot, a silver flash, through primal wood.
+the hind sped, a silver flash, a shot through primal wood.

 The flood, I saw, was faith; the phoenix charity;